caillou/guides/styles/coffeescript.md

 -   Use `on/off`, `yes/no` at will.

--   Use parentheses for function invocations unless you only pass a single argument which happens to be a function or an object.
+-   Use parentheses for function invocations unless it spans multiple lines and becomes easier to read.

     ```coffeescript
     # bad: